lawlol/Harley-Bot/README.md

 # Harley-Bot
-a bot made by whoiskiri
+a bot made by whoiskiri | remade by law